TosbackCgusBridge-Bot/CGUs-versions/Bloomingdales/Privacy Policy.md

 If you have any questions about this notice, please contact our Customer Service department:

 *   By mail at:

 Bloomingdale's Customer Service

 ATTN: Privacy Office

 P.O.
 Box 8215

 Mason, OH 45040

 *   By phone at 1-888-922-7026
 *   Via email at privacy.master@bloomingdales.com

-Your access of and use of our Web site means you agree to the terms in this notice of privacy practices and our Legal Notice
+Your access of and use of our website means you agree to the terms in this notice of privacy practices and our Legal Notice

 **Information We Collect**

-We collect information from a variety of sources, including information provided by you, information we collect when you visit our Web site or stores, and information we collect about you from third party sources.
+We collect information from a variety of sources, including information provided by you, information we collect when you visit our website or stores, and transaction information we collect about you from third party sources.

 The following are examples of the types of information we may collect:

-*   Information you provide: name, address (billing and shipping), e-mail address, telephone number (s), mobile number(s), credit card number (s), birth date, password and etc..
+*   Information you provide: name, address (billing and shipping), e-mail address, telephone number (s), mobile number(s), credit card number (s), birth date, security question answers and etc..

-*   Information associated with use of our Web site: bloomingdales.com uses the information gathered from cookies and web beacons, such as IP address, to enhance your experience on our Web site.
+*   Information associated with use of our website: bloomingdales.com uses the information gathered from cookies and web beacons, such as IP address, to enhance your experience on our website.

-*   Information associated with doing business with Bloomingdale's: transaction information, including the items purchased, and the date and time of your transaction.
+*   Information associated with transacting business with Bloomingdale's including: transaction information, including the items purchased, and the date and time of your transaction.

 *   Information from third party sources: we may receive your updated shipping information from a third party carrier.

 **How We Use Information**

-We may use the information we collect to process a transaction, to provide the products or services you request, to improve our Web site and stores, to enhance your shopping experience, and for marketing and promotional purposes.
+We may use the information we collect to: process a transaction. provide products or services you request. improve our website and stores. enhance your shopping experience. and for marketing and promotional purposes.
 We may combine information about you that we collect online, in our stores, via mobile devices (including mobile applications), and from third party sources.

 **Cookies on bloomingdales.com**

-A cookie is a small piece of information sent by a Web site that is stored on your hard disk by your computer's browser.
-A web beacon is an image on a Web site that monitors a Web site's activity.
+A cookie is a small piece of information sent by a website that is stored on your hard disk by your computer's browser.
+A web beacon is an image on a website that monitors a website's activity.

 At bloomingdales.com, we use two kinds of cookies: session cookies and persistent cookies.
 Session cookies exist only for as long as your browser remains open.
 Persistent cookies last from visit to visit. they do not go away when you exit your browser.

 Managing cookie preferences differs from browser to browser so please refer to your browser for further information.
-If you would like to disable cookies and web beacons from bloomingdales.com, please use the help function in your web browser to restrict cookies from our Web site.
-If you block cookies from bloomingdales.com, you will not be able to make purchases on our Web site.
+If you would like to disable cookies and web beacons from bloomingdales.com, please use the help function in your web browser to restrict cookies from our website.
+If you block cookies from bloomingdales.com, you will not be able to make purchases on our website.
+If you block cookies from bloomingdales.com, you will not be able to make purchases on our website.

 **Information Sharing**

 We may share your information within Macy's, Inc. and its affiliates and subsidiaries (including Macy's).
 We also may share your information with third parties with whom we have a relationship (to opt-out of third party sharing please click here).
-For example:

 **Internally**